cchailloux/az-fell/README.md

 ### Videos

-All the videos are clips from the Amazon original & BBC tv show "Good Omens".
+All the videos are clips from the Amazon Original & BBC Studios tv show "Good Omens".
 I do not own those videos.

 ### Text

 In the TV show, the bookshop displays a sign that reads as follow:

 "I open the shop on most weekdays about 9:30 or perhaps 10am.
 While occasionally I open the shop as early as 8, I have been known not to open until 1, except on Tuesday.
 I tend to close about 3:30pm, or earlier if something needs tending to.